infincek/gatsby-site/data/departments/electrical-computer-engineering/index.md

 ---
-title: Electrical and Electronics Engineering
+title: Electrical and Computer Engineering
 name: eee
 template: departments
+image: ./eeelogo11.jpg
-image: ./eee1.jpg
+banner: ./eee1.jpg
 intro: "The Department was established in 2000, and now has become a full-fledged department with advanced laboratory facilities to train the students to meet the current needs of the fast changing industrial scenario.

 **Seats Available :**  60 + 3 * "